 At camp, we experience a lot of mixed age activities, from morning community to special events.
 Something magical happens when we get all of the campers together.
 We also recognize that playing a game of soccer with both Pre-K and 8th graders would present a challenge to say the least.
 To accommodate the specific needs of each age group, we break up the camp into smaller units.
 Each unit consists of a Unit Director, an Assistant Unit Director, a Floater, and several campers.
 While the size of a unit may fluctuate, we aim to never have more than an 8-1 ratio of campers to counselors for our elementary school aged campers and 9-1 for our middle school aged units.
 Our younger units spend more time on activities like changing, lunch, and set snack, bathroom, and water breaks.
 Our older units have more time playing sports and games, and may even work in some time assisting the younger units with storytelling or Village building.

-A Unit Director is a counselor who is over 18 years old, has worked at least one year at the camp, and demonstrated an ability to lead, entertain, and effectively supervise a unit of campers.
+A Unit Director is a counselor who is over 18 years old and demonstrated an ability to lead, entertain, and effectively supervise a unit of campers.
 An Assistant Unit director is over 15 years old and most have had at least one year of experience as a volunteer CIT (Counselor In Training).
 Floaters are typically 17 and older, and split their time between two units, providing assistance when it is required.

 Every camp day begins and ends with a whole-camp gathering we call Community, an integral part of our day.
 Community begins with groups arriving and settling in silence.
 This allows us to appreciate the natural world around us and observe birds, squirrels, and even the occasional deer in the distance.
 We then check in with every unit by performing short cheers written by the campers at the beginning of each summer.
 After that, we might receive a visit from a Superhero, Greek God, or visiting Wizard, take turns presenting skits or songs prepared during the day, play some games, sing some songs, or anything else that ties in with the weekly theme.